ValaaLabs/valaa-stack/README.md

 - concepts: `event sourcing`, `distributed infrastructure`, `es6`

-### @valos/core
+### @valos/raem provides Valaa Resources And Events Model `ValaaRAEM` (/vælɑːɹɛem/)

-The execution core.
-Provides the ability to `reduce` event streams into in-memory Valaa resources and their updates.
+Provides the central Valaa technologies: the Valaa Resource Model and the Valaa Event Model.
+Provides the connection between these in the form of `reducers` which convert event streams into in-memory Valaa resources and their updates.
 Provides schema definitions for `Resource` and other essential Valaa resource model interfaces.
 Provides a kuery language `VALK` for accessing and making limited manipulations to the resources.
 Provides the low level APIs for manipulating partitions.
-Implements `ghost instancing` for the Valaa resource model, an extension of the traditional prototypical inheritance which recursively inherits the sub-components of the prototype as transparent but selectively modifiable `ghosts`.
+Implements `ghost instancing` for the Valaa resource model;
+a generalization extension of the traditional prototypical inheritance which recursively inherits the sub-components of the prototype as transparent but selectively modifiable `ghosts`.
 Provides referential integrity to the resource model via `couplings`.

 - depends: `@valos/tools`, `immutable`
-- exports: `Corpus`, `Command`, `VALK`, `CoreContentAPI`
+- exports: `Corpus`, `Command`, `VALK`, `RAEMContentAPI`
 - ValaaSpace: `Resource`, `ResourceStub`, `Blob`, `Partition`
 - concepts: `ghost instancing`, `partitions`, `couplings`

-### @valos/script
+### @valos/script extends Javascript with ValaaRAEM as `ValaaScript`

-Extends the core with ValaaScript.
-It is a semantic, non-syntactic extension of Javascript which seamlessly integrates Valaa resources with the Javascript object model.
-Bridges the gap between Javascript model and Valaa resource model by extensively extending the schema.
+ValaaScript is a semantic, non-syntactic extension of Javascript which seamlessly integrates Valaa resources with the Javascript object model.
-Provides an implementation for ValaaScript via transpilation into an intermediate language in the form of VALK kueries.
+Bridges the gap between Javascript model and ValaaRAEM by considerably extending the schema.
+Provides an implementation for ValaaScript via transpiling into VALK kueries as an intermediate language.

-- depends: `@valos/core`, `acorn`
+- depends: `@valos/raem`, `acorn`
 - exports: `transpileValaaScript`, `VALSK`, `ScriptContentAPI`
 - ValaaSpace: `Scope`, `Property`
 - concepts: `ECMAScript2015`, `scope`, `transpilation`

-### @valos/prophet
+### @valos/prophet provides ValaaRAEM stream components

 Provides event stream connectivity.
 This is not just to remote authorities but also to local browser `IndexedDB` storage.
 Provides a non-authoritative in-memory repository `FalseProphet`, which wraps
-@valos/core and @valos/script.
+@valos/raem and @valos/script.
 Provides command queueing and reformation capabilities.
 Provides a client-side `ACID` `transaction` framework with transparent ValaaScript integration.
 Provides blob content caching and management pathways.
 Extends the schema with folder-like